-Another notable feature of the Complete Anatomy application is the 'layer' function.
+Complete Anatomy application is the "layer" function.

 Many additional layers, including those for arteries and veins, lymphatic vessels and connective, muscular, neurological, respiratory, digestive, endocrine, urogenital and integumentary tissues, are provided in the application.
 This function may appear similar to the aforementioned functions; however, it is quite different.
 Each layer may consist of a single structure or a few collective structures that are grouped according to specific systems.
 For example, to teach students about the brachial plexus, a lecturer needs to select the upper limb model to reveal the skeleton (Figure 4[a]).
-Nerves and muscles could be added to the 3D skeleton model by clicking on the '+ nervous' and '+ muscular' icons, respectively (Figure 4[b], [c]).
+Nerves and muscles could be added to the 3D skeleton model by clicking on the "+ nervous" and "+ muscular" icons, respectively (Figures 4[b] and [c]).
 To demonstrate the course of the brachial plexus and its branches in relation to the musculature, the muscle layer is added to the 3D model (Figure 4[c]).
-During the pandemic, the lecturers at the School of Medical Sciences, USM, employed this feature frequently, especially when demonstrating a particular anatomical location's nerves, arteries and blood supply (Figure 4 [d]).
+During the pandemic, the lecturers employed this feature frequently, especially when demonstrating a particular anatomical location's nerves, arteries and blood supply (Figure 4[d]).